JanWilczek/wolf-sound-blog/_posts/2021-07-30-convolution-in-probability.md

 # Summary

-In this article, we have proven that the probability distribution function of a sum of independent random variables is a convolution of probability distribution functions of these random variables.
+In this article, we have proven that the probability distribution of a sum of independent random variables is a convolution of probability distributions of these random variables.

 # Bibliography